What is it?

 Graduate students and mature part-time undergraduate students at the University of Toronto told us that they were looking for more opportunities to work with mentors.
 As coincidence would have it, Hart House has a wealth of accomplished, engaged and generous alumni, friends and senior members with a wide variety of life experiences who welcome the chance to develop mutually-rewarding one-on-one mentor-mentee relationships with graduate and mature students.
 We put two and two together and developed the Hart House Mentorship Program.
 This program involves approximately forty (40) matched pairs.

 What Makes This Program Unique?

-Benefits of Being a Student Mentee
+Being a Student Mentee

 There are many benefits to be gained through your participation.
 They include: